frontenddogma/web-development-glossary/manuscript/l.md

 : A characteristic of variables that makes them local (i.e., the variable name is only bound to its value within a scope which is not the global scope).&nbsp;[‡](#m-local-scope)

 Local variable
 : A variable that is given local scope.
 Local variable references in the function or block in which it is declared override the same variable name in the larger scope.
 In programming languages with only two levels of visibility, local variables are contrasted with global variables.
-On the other hand, many ALGOL-derived languages allow any number of nested levels of visibility, with private variables, functions, constants and types hidden within them, either by nested blocks or nested functions.
-Local variables are fundamental to procedural programming, and more generally modular programming—variables of local scope are used to avoid issues with side-effects that can occur with global variables.&nbsp;[†](#w-local-variable)
+On the other hand, many ALGOL-derived languages allow any number of nested levels of visibility, with private variables, functions, constants, and types hidden within them, either by nested blocks or nested functions.
+Local variables are fundamental to procedural programming, and more generally modular programming.
+Variables of local scope are used to avoid issues with side-effects that can occur with global variables.&nbsp;[†](#w-local-variable)

 Locale
-: A set of parameters that defines the user’s language, region and any special variant preferences that the user wants to see in their user interface.
-Usually a locale identifier consists of at least a language code and a country/region code.&nbsp;[†](#w-locale)
+: A set of parameters that defines the user’s language, region, and any special variant preferences that the user wants to see in their user interface.
+Usually a locale identifier consists of at least a language code and a country or region code.&nbsp;[†](#w-locale)

 Localization
 : The process of adapting internationalized software for a specific region or language by translating text and adding locale-specific components.
 Localization (which is potentially performed multiple times, for different locales) uses the infrastructure or flexibility provided by internationalization (which is ideally performed only once before localization, or as an integral part of ongoing development).&nbsp;[†](#w-i18n-l10n)